 In 2020, NantWorks entered into agreements with various vendors related to an enterprise resource planning ("ERP") implementation project on behalf of its subsidiaries, including NantHealth.
 NantWorks bills the Company for its portion of these expenses through the Shared Services Agreement (see Note 19).
-As of March 31, 2021, the Company's estimated unconditional purchase obligations total approximately \$500 for the remainder of 2021, \$600 in 2022, and \$100 in 2023.
-During the three months ended March 31, 2021, the Company made payments of approximately \$111 for the amounts purchased related to the unconditional purchase obligations for the ERP implementation project.
+As of June 30, 2021, the Company's estimated unconditional purchase obligations total approximately \$400 for the remainder of 2021, \$600 in 2022, and \$100 in 2023.
+During the six months ended June 30, 2021, the Company made payments of approximately \$162 for the amounts purchased related to the unconditional purchase obligations for the ERP implementation project.

-Regulatory Matter
+Regulatory Matters

-The Company is subject to regulatory oversight by the U.S. Food and Drug Administration and other regulatory authorities with respect to the development, manufacturing, and sale of some of the solutions.
-In addition, the Company is subject to the Health Insurance Portability and Accountability Act ("HIPAA"), the Health Information Technology for Economic and Clinical Health Act and related patient confidentiality laws and regulations with respect to patient information.
+The Company is subject to the Health Insurance Portability and Accountability Act ("HIPAA"), the Health Information Technology for Economic and Clinical Health Act and related patient confidentiality laws and regulations with respect to patient information.
 The Company reviews the applicable laws and regulations regarding effects of such laws and regulations on its operations on an on-going basis and modifies operations as appropriate.
+The Company is also subject to regulatory oversight by the U.S. Food and Drug Administration and other regulatory authorities with respect to the development, manufacturing and/or sale of some of its solutions.
 The Company believes it is in substantial compliance with all applicable laws and regulations.
 Failure to comply with regulatory requirements could have a significant adverse effect on the Company's business and operations.